- Where can I find IT support?

 Your Personal Tutor is there to provide you with support and will be happy for you to get in touch.
 However, if your questions relate to a specific course, then you should ask the course co-ordinator in the first instance.

-Infohub may also be able to help or direct you to someone else who can.
+Infohub may also be able to help or direct you to other relevant services.

 - Am I able to change the Personal Tutor allocated to me?

 While we expect Tutors and Students to put effort into building a constructive relationship, if you feel this relationship is not working, you should contact the Senior Personal Tutor in your School to discuss what might be done to resolve the situation.

 - Will I keep the same Personal Tutor for my whole degree programme?

 It is intended that where possible students keep the same Personal Tutor for their entire degree programme.
 You will be informed of any changes.

 If you change your degree programme to another School your Personal Tutor will change to someone from the new School.